-A Phase 1, Randomized, Double-Blind Pharmacokinetic and Safety Study of Dapivirine/Levonorgestrel Vaginal Rings

-Protocol Chair: Sharon L. Achilles, MD, PhD

-Protocol Co-Chair: Beatrice A. Chen, MD, MPH

-Study Product: Vaginal ring (VR) containing 200 mg of DPV (Ring-104) VR containing 200 mg of DPV + 320 mg LNG (Ring-102)

-Date of First Enrollment: 3 May 2017
+MTN-030/IPM 041 A Phase 1, Randomized, Double-Blind Pharmacokinetic and Safety Study of Dapivirine/Levonorgestrel Vaginal Rings Protocol Chair: Sharon L. Achilles, MD, PhD Protocol Co-Chair: Beatrice A. Chen, MD, MPH • Vaginal ring (VR) containing 200 mg of DPV (Ring-104) VR containing 200 mg of DPV + 320 mg LNG (Ring-102) Date of First Enrollment:3 May 2017Closed to Accrual2 August 2017Total Enrolled/Expected:24/24 participantsCurrent Status:Closed to Follow-up Primary Objectives:

-Closed to Accrual 2 August 2017

-Total Enrolled/Expected: 24/24 participants

-Current Status: Closed to Follow-up

-- To characterize the local and systemic pharmacokinetics of a DPV vaginal ring formulation and a DPV-LNG vaginal ring formulation used continuously for 14 days - To evaluate the safety of a DPV vaginal ring formulation and a DPV-LNG vaginal ring formulation used continuously for 14 days

-Summary: MTN-030/IPM 041 was a multi-site, randomized (1:1), double blind Phase 1 trial.
+To characterize the local and systemic pharmacokinetics of a DPV vaginal ring formulation and a DPV-LNG vaginal ring formulation used continuously for 14 days To evaluate the safety of a DPV vaginal ring formulation and a DPV-LNG vaginal ring formulation used continuously for 14 days Summary: MTN-030/IPM 041 was a multi-site, randomized (1:1), double blind Phase 1 trial.
 The study assessed pharmacokinetics and safety of two silicone elastomer vaginal matrix rings containing either 200 mg of dapivirine alone or 200 mg of dapivirine and 320 mg of levonorgestrel.
 The MTN-030/IPM 041 study population consisted of healthy, HIV-uninfected, non-pregnant women between 18-45 years of age.
 The participants used one of the two vaginal rings for a period of approximately 14 days and were followed up for a total duration of approximately 16 days.
-The primary focus of MTN-030/IPM 041 was to collect pharmacokinetic and safety data on rings containing either dapivirine alone or a combination of dapivirine and levonorgestrel, formulated with higher dapivirine dose strengths than previously evaluated in Phase 3 trials.
-Furthermore, MTN-030/IPM 041 examined the effects, if any, the study product has on vaginal bleeding patterns.
-MTN-030/IPM 041 also investigated the acceptability of and adherence to this biomedical HIV prevention-plus-contraception method and evaluated the vaginal microenvironment (microflora and biomarkers) during 14 days of continuous study product use.
+The primary objectives of MTN-030/IPM 041 was to collect pharmacokinetic and safety data on rings containing either dapivirine alone or a combination of dapivirine and levonorgestrel, formulated with higher dapivirine dose strengths than previously evaluated in Phase 3 trials.
+The effects, if any, the study product had on vaginal bleeding patterns was also examined.
+MTN-030/IPM 041 assessed the acceptability of and adherence to this biomedical HIV prevention-plus-contraception method and evaluated the vaginal microenvironment (microflora and biomarkers) during 14 days of continuous study product use.
 MTN-030/IPM 041 was the first in human study of a vaginal ring containing a combination of dapivirine and levonorgestrel.
 The study enrolled 24 participants from May 3, 2017 to August 2, 2017, and follow-up was completed on August 18, 2017.

-Clinical Research Sites: USA Alabama CRS, University of Pittsburgh CRS
+Results were presented at the HIV Research for Prevention (HIVR4P), October 22-25, 2018, in Madrid, Spain.
+Results: Of the 24 enrolled participants, 23 were evaluable.
+Both formulations were well-tolerated and no safety concerns were identified.
+A total of 43 AEs were reported (36 Grade 1 and 7 Grade 2).
+The number of women with related Grade 2 genitourinary AEs in the dapivirine vs dapivirine/ levonorgestrel arms was not significantly different (2/11 (18%) vs 0/12 (0%), p=0.2).
+No Grade 3 or higher AEs were reported in the study.
+All participants reported full adherence to within 15-min over 14-days.
+Median plasma dapivirine C{max} trended higher in dapivirine/ levonorgestrel arm compared to the dapivirine arm (661 vs 499 pg/mL, respectively, p=0.05).
+Median vaginal fluid dapivirine C{max} was not significantly different between dapivirine/levonorgestrel and dapivirine users (183 vs 107 ng/mL, respectively, p=0.09).
+The median plasma dapivirine $t{1/2}$ was 50h (IQR 37-52h) for the dapivirine/ levonorgestrel ring.
+Median plasma levonorgestrel C{max} was 1.6 ng/mL (IQR 1.1-2.6).
+These reported local and systemic dapivirine and levonorgestrel concentrations support further evaluation of this vaginal ring.
+Clinical Research Sites: USA Alabama CRS University of Pittsburgh CRS